codersforcauses/wadl/docs/docs/components.md

+### Why use Components?

+Components improve web development by increasing efficiency and maintainability.
+They allow for separation of concerns, easier reuse and testing, and promote modular design.
+Using components results in a more organised, consistent and efficient codebase.

 ### Props and Emits

-Properties (`props`) are data that is passed from a parent component to a child component, while events (`emits`) are data that are passed from a child component to its parent.
+Properties (`props`) are data that is passed from the parent to a child component, while events (`emits`) are data that are passed from a child component to its parent.

 # Button